-In modern programming languages, type inference by context is a feature that allows the compiler to infer the type of a variable by the context in which it is used.
+In modern programming languages, type inference by context is a feature that allows the compiler to infer the type of a variable from the context in which it is used.

 The goal of type inference is to make the code more concise, easier to read, and more maintainable, avoiding unnecessary code repetition.

-If you want to learn more about Type Inference by Context in
+If you want to learn more about Type Inference by Context,

 check out the Introduction to Programming Course read more